nice-game-hints/machinarium/city/greenhouse/grids.md

 order: 10
 ---

-The wires on the floor will take you to a small panel on the wall.
+The wires on the floor lead toward a small panel on the wall.

 # What do we have here?
 Six puzzles, broken into groups of three.
 The three on the left control the plant-growing beam, and three on the right control the projector.